solidpixel/solidpixel.github.io/_posts/2021-11-23-floats_in_shaders.md

 There are two common reasons I hear for developers not using fp16 more:

 * Magnitude isn't large enough (i.e. hit infinity or max value).
-* Precision isn't accurate enough (i.e. quality is impaired by quantization.)
+* Precision isn't accurate enough (i.e. quality is impaired by quantization).

 ... so here are some tricks that can help.

 #1: Be the compiler
 -------------------

-The variable precision of floating point means that, unlike real-world maths, the result of a computation depends on the order of the computations.
+The variable precision of floating-point means that, unlike real-world maths, the result of a computation depends on the order of the computations.
 Due to rounding and quantization effects it is entirely possible to have a computation where "(A + B) - C" does not equal "A + (B - C)".
 I cover this problem in more detail in my earlier blog on [writing invariant accumulators][PH1].

-This property of floating-point computation really limits the ability of compilers to reorder logic in expressions - perfectly sensible real-world reorderings can introduce Infinities and NaN results.
-Technically the graphics specifications allow shader compilers a lot of latitude to reorder - we're definitely not strict-mode IEEE754 - BUT whenever compilers get too aggressive we start to see issues with Infinities and NaNs causing rendering artifacts.
+This property of floating-point computation really limits the ability of compilers to reorder logic in expressions; perfectly sensible real-world reorderings can introduce Infinities and NaN results.
+Technically the graphics specifications allow shader compilers a lot of latitude to reorder — we're definitely not strict-mode IEEE754 — BUT whenever compilers get too aggressive we start to see issues with Infinities and NaNs causing rendering artifacts.
 So, in reality shader compilers are actually pretty conservative.